MaxiHuHe04/iTunes-Backup-Explorer/README.md

 **If you have permission issues**

 When exporting data from the backup files, you might get `Operation not permitted` errors on your MacBook.
-To fix this, go to `System Settings > Privacy & Security > Full Disk Access` and add both `java` binary file and the `jar` file you downloaded.
+To fix this, go to `System Settings > Privacy & Security > Full Disk Access` and add both the `java` binary file and the `jar` file you downloaded.

 More detailed information can be checked [here](https://stackoverflow.com/questions/65469536/why-does-a-jar-file-have-no-permissions-to-read-from-disk-when-started-via-doubl/66762230#66762230).